Recovering from COVID-19

 Fortunately, many people who get COVID-19 will be able to recover at home.
 It’s important to self-isolate and follow your doctor’s instructions and CDC guidance for taking care of yourself or loved ones safely at home.
 If you experience emergency warning signs for COVID-19 (trouble breathing, persistent pain or pressure in your chest, new confusion or inability to arouse, bluish lips or face, or any other symptoms that are severe or concerning), call 911 and notify the operator of your COVID-19 symptoms.

 If you had COVID-19 or are currently recovering, you might be wondering when and how you can return to your daily life.
 According to the CDC, you can stop self-isolating at home when you meet ALL THREE of these criteria:

-- your other symptoms have resolved (for example, when your cough or shortness of breath have resolved) AND
+- your other symptoms have improved (for example, when your cough or shortness of breath have improved) AND

 - at least 10 days have passed since your symptoms first appeared*